Quantum-Accurate Conformational Stabilities and Vibrational Dynamics in Molecules and Proteins with Machine-Learned Force Fields: Results and Discussion

 \subsection{Final Remarks}

 MMFFs remain widely used in biomolecular simulations, yet their reliance on fixed functional forms and empirical fitting limits their ability to capture complex vibrational and environmental effects.
-Although the AMOEBA polarizable MMFF performs slightly better than MMFFs by incorporating explicit polarization and anharmonic terms, its fixed functional forms still prevent it from fully capturing environment‑dependent electronic responses.
-Accurate modeling of solvent interactions, protein–protein contacts, and conformational flexibility requires approaches that go beyond these constraints.
-Our results highlight the transformative potential of MLFFs, particularly SO3LR, which is trained on quantum-mechanical data and exhibits a multiscale character capable of reproducing both local and non‑local interactions with near‑DFT accuracy.
-SO3LR demonstrates high-fidelity predictions far beyond its training domain, consistently capturing solvent‑induced vibrational shifts, protein–protein interaction effects, and subtle coupling patterns inaccessible to MMFFs.
-This ability to generalize across the vastness of chemical space—from small molecules to multimeric proteins—while maintaining structural and dynamical fidelity marks a significant departure from traditional force fields.
-MMFFs often fail qualitatively, underestimating solvent effects, misrepresenting intensities, and exaggerating energy barriers.
-Overall, SO3LR exemplifies a new generation of environment‑aware, quantum‑accurate force fields that represent a paradigm shift in biomolecular simulation, enabling more accurate, transferable, and physically realistic models for studying molecular dynamics.
+Although the AMOEBA polarizable MMFF performs slightly better than non-polarizable MMFFs by incorporating explicit polarization and anharmonic terms, its fixed functional forms still restrict the accurate description of solvent effects, protein–protein interactions, and conformational energetics across diverse environments.
+As a result, inaccuracies in the underlying potential energy landscape can propagate into errors in predicted dynamics and spectroscopic observables.\\

+Our results highlight the transformative potential of MLFFs, exemplified by SO3LR, can bridge this gap by learning interatomic interactions directly from quantum‑mechanical reference data.
+Across the systems investigated, MLFFs reproduce vibrational frequencies, infrared intensities, and finite‑temperature spectral signatures in close agreement with both \emph{ab initio} calculations and experimental measurements.
+The ability to match experimental spectroscopy is particularly important, as vibrational observables provide a stringent and independent validation of the underlying force field, probing not only local bonding but also long‑range coupling, polarization, and conformational heterogeneity.
+Agreement with experiment therefore establishes confidence that the predicted dynamics and energetics are physically meaningful, rather than artefacts of parametrization.\\

+From a biomolecular perspective, this capability is critical.
+Infrared spectra of peptides and proteins arise from thermally averaged ensembles of interconverting conformations, and their interpretation requires a force field that accurately couples structural dynamics to vibrational response while remaining computationally tractable.
+MLFFs such as SO3LR achieve this balance, enabling finite‑temperature simulations with near‑DFT fidelity at a cost compatible with extended biomolecular sampling.
+By providing quantitative agreement with experimental spectroscopy alongside accurate dynamics, MLFF‑based simulations offer a validated and practical framework for studying biomolecular structure, flexibility, and interactions, extending the predictive scope of molecular simulations beyond what is accessible with conventional force‑field approaches.